 So am I telling you that we will eventually run out of buyers who can afford current rising home prices which will lead to home price decreases?
 No. The housing shortage is severe.
 It took decades of regulation and bad real estate market cycles to get to our current housing shortage.
 It will take decades to build our way out of our current housing shortage.
 I believe we will see a series of rising prices, plateauing home prices, muddling through the plateaus and then a new rising home price cycle.

 Two good reasons why you would want to purchase a home in today’s market: 1) Rent Inflation, and 2) Home Price Inflation.
 The inflation dragon is not dead – just in a deep sleep.
-While sleeping, the inflation dragon has been fed a monster $19,000,000,000,000 government debt diet (just in case you were wondering where all those 2008 toxic assets disappeared).
-Who or what is going to wake the sleeping dragon in our future?
+While sleeping, the inflation dragon has been fed a monster $10,000,000,000,000 plus government debt diet (just in case you were wondering where all those 2008 toxic assets disappeared).
+Who or what is going to wake the sleeping dragon is in our future?
 When this creature awakes you want to be prepared.
 If you are renting, your monthly rent will start rising – perhaps at rate of increases substantially larger than the recent tech Bay Area rent increases of the last few years.
 However, if you buy a house today on a thirty year fixed mortgage your housing expense (rent) will remain fixed while your home value will rise with the awoken inflation dragon.
 Real estate is an excellent inflation hedge.

 Will we continue to experience sharply increasing home real estate prices?
-Yes and no. All markets are man-made fictions subject to rise and fall.
+Yes and no. All markets are manmade fictions subject to rise and fall.
 The real estate market is no exception and can fall – but not in our near term future.
 In our near term future real estate prices will experience a few plateaus and muddles cycles.
 Today it is the middle of summer 2017 and I feel a slight breeze of change – an approaching, maybe short lived, real estate price plateau.
 Prices will muddle along for a time until the “continuing to worsen” home shortages will stoke home prices upward to another plateau.
-Home real estate in California has always taken a higher percentage of our incomes.
-And for a while, as we muddle at least into the next decade, California home prices will require an even higher percentage of our incomes.
+Real estate in California has always taken a higher percentage of our incomes.
+And for a while, as we muddle into the next decade, California home prices will require an even higher percentage of our incomes.